Dataset Dynamics via Gradient Flows in Probability Space: Practical Implementation

-Traditional gradient flow implementations usually rely on constant or scheduled step size schemes, i.e., vanilla gradient descent.
-In order to accelerate the flows and account for potential violations in the convexity assumptions of $F$, here we also consider various adaptive step-size methods like \textsc{SGD} with momentum, \textsc{adam} and \textsc{adagrad}, which have been shown to aid in escaping local minima in the context of deep learning.
-Further details on optimization are provided in the Supplement.
+Traditional gradient flow implementations rely on constant or scheduled step-size schemes, i.e., vanilla gradient descent.
+In order to accelerate the flows and account for potential violations in the convexity assumptions of $F$, here we also consider various adaptive step-size methods like \textsc{sgd} with momentum and \textsc{adam}, which have been shown to aid in escaping local minima in deep learning.

+In our experiments we will study the behavior of classifiers as we flow data between datasets, often of different dimensionality and with different classes.
+To deal with the former in image classification applications, we up- or down-sample as necessary to obtain equally-sized images --- that is, to put them on the same $\cX$ space.
+A more general approach to deal with mismatch in dimensionality is discussed in \citep{alvarez-melis2020geometric}.

+We deal with mismatch in classes by means of correspondence.
+For instance, in order to be able to use a classifier trained on a dataset with $k$ classes on a flow originating in one with $k'$ classes even when using fixed-label dynamics, we propose to take advantage of the label-to-label distances computed by the OTDD under the hood (see Section~\ref{sec:otdd}) to obtain correspondences between classes.
+Specifically, we solve an OT problem between the two class probability histograms using these distances, and append the $k'\times k$ optimal coupling $\pi^*$ as a final linear layer to the classifier.
+Appendix~\ref{sec:experiment_details} provides further computational details.